STIXProject/stixproject.github.io/getting-started/authoring-tutorial/index.md

 Basic indicator data includes a human-readable `Title` and the indicator's `Type`.

 {% capture alert_text %}
 If you're following along, at this point it might be worth seeing if you can add these yourself before looking to see how I did it.
-Specifically, make sure you can identify the fact that `Type` is a controlled vocabulary field (see the sample walkthrough) and, from there, figure out which vocabulary to use.
+Specifically, make sure you can identify the fact that `Type` is a controlled vocabulary field (see the [sample walkthrough](../sample-walkthrough)): and, from there, figure out which vocabulary to use.
 {% endcapture %}{% include alert.html type="warning" %}

 ```xml